Professor at CEMFI

 Research Professor, Barcelona Graduate School of Economics (on leave)

-I am the Editor of SERIEs (Journal of the Spanish Economic Association) and an Associate Editor of Journal of Demographic Economics and Economics Letters
+I am a Managing Editor of Economic Journal, and an Associate Editor of Journal of Demographic Economics and SERIEs (the Journal of the Spanish Economic Association)

 Phone: 34-91-429 4017 E-mail: email@example.com